The Witches of Gambaga

+A peak from behind the Gambaga witches camp.

 The Witches of Gambaga is a Ghanaian 2011 documentary film directed by Yaba Badoe and produced by Amina Mama.

 Plot

 Women of various communities are accused of being witches by their families and how they fight the struggle of their society and community in the witch camp.

 History of creation

 In 2011, the film participated in Rio de Janeiro International Film Festival.
 In 2012, it was shown at the London Feminist Film Festival.